Nail Care Essentials

 Eat a balanced diet

 Your diet plays a significant role in the health of your nails.
-Eating a balanced diet rich in vitamins, minerals, and essential nutrients can promote strong, healthy nails from the inside out.
+Eating a balanced diet rich in vitamins, minerals, and essential nutrients, including biotin supplements, can promote strong, healthy nails from the inside out.
 Include foods high in protein, biotin, iron, and omega-3 fatty acids, such as lean meats, eggs, nuts, seeds, leafy greens, and fatty fish, in your diet to support nail growth and strength.

 Source: Journal of the American Academy of Dermatology, "Diet and nail disease: Tips for a healthy diet"